 Do you want to travel to Iceland and not forget anything?
 Then the Iceland packing list is made for you.
 Especially because I made it just for you!

-In the next few lines, I would like to put together a comprehensive packing list and give you tips and tricks for your trip to Iceland.
+In the next few lines, I would like to put together a comprehensive packing list and give you tips and tricks for your Iceland photo tour.
 Personally, I always like to travel with as little luggage as possible, which is why I will make the packing list flexible: I can do anything, nothing has to.

 According to your taste, you can be inspired and pack everything that makes sense to you.
 The must-haves I will highlight anything you pack just exactly as you like them.

 - Your identity card or passport (preferably in an envelope)